lbraglia/telegram/README.md

 creating the bot object on the R side; following [Hadley's API guidelines](http://github.com/hadley/httr/blob/master/vignettes/api-packages.Rmd#appendix-api-key-best-practices) it's unsafe to specify the token in the R script.
-It's better to use enviroment variables set in `Renviron` file.
+It's better to use enviroment variables set in `.Renviron` file.

-So let's say you have named your bot `RBot` (it's the first question you've answered to the botfather); then put the following line with your token in your `Renviron`:
+So let's say you have named your bot `RBot` (it's the first question you've answered to the botfather); then put the following line with your token in your `.Renviron`:
 ```bash
 R_TELEGRAM_BOT_RBot=123123:asdasdasd
 ```